djynnius/ZedekFramework/README.md

 1. Download this repo and extract so you have a folder named "zedek" or what ever else you want to call it in a non web accessible folder.
 This is one of the security features of Zedek2.0.
 2. in your web accessible folder (web root) u will require 3 files and a folder being a ".htaccess" file, a router file named as you desire such as "router.php", a "favicon.ico" file and a folder for your public files.
 To get these you may copy them out of the /zedek/public folder or make this folder your web folder by creating a virtual host for this folder
-3. The contents of the .htaccess file should redirect all traffic to the router file while excluding the public folder contents and any other folders you define:
+3. The contents of the .htaccess file should redirect all traffic to the router file while excluding the public folder contents and any other folders you define.

+* You may also copy the contents of the /zedek/public/ folder into your web root or create a virtual host that points to that folder.

 ## .htaccess contents ##